comevback/UPC/README.md

 <img src='./UPC-logo-rm.png' alt='UPC logo' width='300px' height='300px'/>
 </div>
 <h1 align="center">UPC-node</h1>
+<p align="center">(User-PC Computing System)</p>

-Full-stack application that using Docker and Buildpack to generate and process tasks.
-Consists of a Express backend and a React frontend.
+A full-stack web application that using Buildpack to generate docker images and Docker to process tasks.
+Consists of a Express backend, a React frontend, and a Express register server

 ---